drexelwireless/dragonradio/docs/building.rst

 Building the radio
 ==================

-DragonRadio is developed under Ubuntu 16.04, the distribution used to the Colosseum.
-Running the top-level ``build.sh`` script in a base Ubuntu 16.04 installation installs all necessary prerequisites and builds DragonRadio.
+DragonRadio is developed under Ubuntu 20.04.
+Running the top-level ``build.sh`` script in a base Ubuntu 20.04 installation installs all necessary prerequisites and builds DragonRadio.

 .. _building a container: